Compare Boilers vs. Water Heaters and Buy the Best Type

 Seek professional help when sizing the system you are considering because mistakes at this stage can be costly to remedy later on if you get it wrong.

-If you have a large home, then a boiler with a large storage tank for hot water may be your best bet.
-The footprint is large so that you will need space, but it is an efficient method of heating your home and hot water, and these systems are generally energy-efficient.
+For large homes, a boiler with a large storage tank for hot water may be the best option.
+Although these systems have a large footprint and require space, they are an efficient method for heating both your home and water and are generally energy-efficient.

-If space is limited, then you could consider a combination (combi) boiler which will heat your home and provide you an endless supply of hot water on demand.
-But remember, size matters, so that’s where your friendly local professional will help you size things up accurately.
+If space is limited, consider a combination (combi) boiler, which heats your home and provides an endless supply of hot water on demand.
+Remember, size is crucial, so seek professional advice to accurately determine the right size for your needs.

 If you decide to go with a standard water heater tank, then seek out the best deals on the latest models.
 Check sizing again, and specifications then select the correct one for your home.